What is a hostel?

 Are hostels closed during the day?

-Most major urban HI hostels are open 24 hours a day.
-Some smaller and rural hostels are closed during the day, due to limited staffing.
+Most major urban HI hostels are open and staffed 24 hours a day.
+Some smaller and rural hostels have limited reception hours during the day, due to limited staffing.
+However, guests still have access to common areas throughout the day.
 All of our Northern California hostels are open 24 hours.

 Are there kitchen and laundry facilities?